avabs/avabs.github.io/AZ-204/Azure_Services.md

 - Automation of technologies using Chef and Puppet.
 - Runbooks could be used for automation, these are collection of the powershell scripts.

+### Azure Managed Application
+- Azure Managed Application are the cloud solutions that could be deployed and operated by the customers.
+Managed Application are published to Azure Marke et place so that it is available to all customers.
+These resources are deployed to Resource Group of the Consumer, where even the publisher of Managed
+Application has access to.